Riham2025/OOPStudy/OOP.md

 2. Static Fields :

+ - What Are They?

+Fields that are shared across all instances of a class.

 - Purpose:
 A static field belongs to the class itself rather than any object (shared by all instances).